steadybit/extension-kubernetes/extadvice/deployment_strategy/action_needed_summary.md

-Deploying a new version of ${target.steadybit.label} causes unavailability of your services due to downtime.
+Deploying a new version of ${target.steadybit.label} will update all pods at once, causing unavailability of your Kubernetes workload resource due to downtime.